-- During the academic year, the Student Services and Alumni Officer receives a computergenerated list of randomly selected student names. - Students are notified of selection and are required to report immediately for screening. - Screening is conducted by the BPS Employer and Sports Clinic. - THC is excluded from the random drug screening.
+- During the academic year, the Student Services and Alumni Officer receives a computer generated list of randomly selected student names. - Students are notified of selection and are required to report immediately for screening. - Failure to report within 24 hours will result in the same consequence as a positive drug test - Screening is conducted by the BPS Employer and Sports Clinic. - THC is excluded from the random drug screening.